 Rare winterers such as scaup and arctic tern are also occasionally sighted, as are otters, which have returned to the loch in recent years.

-All around the cottage bird song can be heard.
+All around the cottages bird song can be heard.
 Song thrushes are seen regularly as are woodpeckers.
-On a domestic note, hens range freely near the cottage.
 And Roe deer are constant visitors in the grounds.

 The grounds are planted with species rhododendrons and there are ancient oak, birch, ash and iconic Scots pines.

-In order to protect this rare habitant and historic landscape, fishing is only permitted at the far end of the loch.
+In order to protect this rare habitant and historic landscape, fishing in this nature reserve is not permitted.